bbthompson/vue-task-tracker/README.md

 # Web 215 - Wake Tech Community College

 ## Project
-This project is a Vue Task Tracker Tutorial created by following the steps in the YouTube Crash Course Tutorial https://www.youtube.com/watch?v=qZXt1Aom3Cs by Traversy Media
+This project is a Vue Task Tracker Tutorial Project created by following the steps in the YouTube Crash Course Tutorial https://www.youtube.com/watch?v=qZXt1Aom3Cs by Traversy Media